Fire safety in houses in multiple occupation

 What is the law concerning fire safety at my HMO?

-Enforcement of fire safety in HMO property is carried out by the Council and South Yorkshire Fire and Rescue Authority.
+Enforcement of fire safety in HMO properties is carried out by the Council and South Yorkshire Fire and Rescue Authority.
 The law is quite complex and is derived from a number of Acts & Regulations (those detailed below provide the main laws and regulations enforced by Housing Enforcement Officers, but is not exhaustive).
-The following information is a brief overview & we are happy to provide specific information for your property.
+The following information is a brief overview & we are happy to provide specific advice for your property.
 Please use the e-form below to contact us with a specific query.

 Housing Act 2004 - Part 2 - Under this part, Councils have the power to implement and enforce licensing of HMOs.
-All HMOs with five ore more occupiers will require a licence.
+All HMOs with five or more occupiers will require a licence.
 All licences must contain conditions relating to the provision of fire alarms, how they must be maintained, maintenance of electrical items, & a restriction on the maximum number of tenants permitted.
 Further, Housing Enforcement Officers have the ability to add conditions to a licence (sometimes called discretionary conditions).
 The addition of discretionary conditions is likely to stem from an inspection of the property for the purposes of granting a licence.
 In the interests of consistency, officers shall have regard to the LACORS Fire Safety Guidance (available in the downloads section) and may consult with South Yorkshire Fire & Rescue Service.

 The Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 - Faulty wiring is a leading cause of fire in homes.
-There is a legal requirement for landlords to ensure every electrical installation, in property they rent, is inspected and tested at intervals of no more than 5 years, by a qualified and competent person.
+There is a legal requirement for landlords to ensure every electrical installation, in the property they rent, is inspected and tested at intervals of no more than 5 years, by a qualified and competent person.
 Please visit our electrical safety page for full details.

 • Keep the means of escape free from obstruction